 Selected Research & Applied Work

-Research Design: multiple ethnographic, qualitative and mixed-method research projects across migration, labour, education, youth culture, and wellbeing.
+Research Design: Multiple ethnographic, qualitative and mixed-method research projects across migration, labour, education, youth culture, and wellbeing.

-Questionnaire Surveys: refugees in London, migrant workers in Japan, low-paid workers in the UK.
+Questionnaire Surveys: Refugees in London, migrant workers in Japan, low-paid workers in the UK.

-Research Reports: detailed reports for non-profit and governmental organisations, including the Japanese Ministry of Foreign Affairs.
+Research Reports: Detailed reports for non-profit and governmental organisations, including the Japanese Ministry of Foreign Affairs.

 Associations & Memberships